Plumtree Parish Council

 July Crime Figures

 The July 2019 crime figures are now available on the Local Crime page of this website.

 Parish Council Meeting

-The next meeting of Plumtree Parish Council will be held at 7:30 pm on Monday 23rd July 2018, in the Burnside Memorial Hall, Church Hill, Plumtree.
+The next meeting of Plumtree Parish Council will be held on Monday 23rd September 2019, in the Burnside Memorial Hall, Church Hill, Plumtree.

 The Agenda for the meeting and the Minutes of previous meetings will be available on the Agendas and Minutes page of this website.

 All village residents are encouraged to attend parish council meetings, where they can raise questions and observations, and suggest items for discussion at a future meeting.

 About Plumtree Village